Accessibility Statement

 These studies combined allowed us to gather more in-depth data than had ever been possible in nutrition studies.

-We could dig into the many features of the postprandial response and pinpoint which factors are linked to these features and their relationship with health outcomes.
+We could dig into the many features of the metabolic response to food and pinpoint which factors are linked to these features and their relationship with health outcomes.

 Importantly, our use of novel technologies and high-quality dietary assessment methods allows for both scale and precision.

-Using our machine-learning models, we can combine data from these studies to help us better understand individual responses to any food or meal and provide personalised food recommendations.
+Using our machine-learning models, we can combine data from these studies to help us better understand individual responses to any food or meal and provide personalized food recommendations.

 PREDICT 1 in more depth